Al-Qadir: Championing of Sunnism

+Death and succession

-In 1030, al-Qadir named his son Abu Ja'far, the future al-Qa'im, as his heir, a decision taken completely independently of the Buyid rulers.
-He died after an illness on 29 November 1031.
-Initially he was buried in the caliphal palace, but in the next year he was ceremonially moved to al-Rusafa.
+As al-Ghalib had died in January 1019, in 1030 al-Qadir named his younger son Abu Ja'far, the future al-Qa'im, as his heir, a decision also taken completely independently of the Buyid rulers.
+Al-Qadir died after an illness on 29 November 1031.
+Initially he was buried in the caliphal palace, but in the next year he was ceremonially moved to al-Rusafa, to a family mausoleum that may have been the same one as constructed by his father, al-Ta'i, where al-Qadir's parents were also buried.
+The succession of al-Qa'im was smooth and uncontested.